newrelic/docs-website/TRANSLATION_WORKFLOW.md

 If you only want to send everything that is in the translation queue earlier, then you will just need to trigger the **Send content to be translated** workflow.
 Just follow the steps above to trigger the workflow.
 The result should be a job in TV.
 If there is no job, this could be for a couple of reasons:
 _ There are no files in the translation table.
 _ The job didn’t execute correctly but didn’t fail.
-Reach out to an engineer on the Developer Enablement team to find out what went wrong (maybe some edge case we missed).
+Reach out to an engineer on the Docs Engineering team to find out what went wrong (maybe some edge case we missed).

 ### There’s a job completed, and you want those changes in a pull request right away